Ciechanów: World War II

 Ciechanów was captured by the Wehrmacht on the night of September 3/4, 1939.
 The town was annexed by Nazi Germany and was known as Zichenau in German.
 It was the capital of Regierungsbezirk Zichenau, a new subdivision of the Province of East Prussia.
 The vast majority of the Polish and Jewish population was seen as racially inferior and Germany planned its eventual annihilation.
 The Einsatzgruppe V entered the city on September 10, 1939, and carried out first mass arrests among local Polish intelligentsia.
 Residents were imprisoned in Gestapo jails established in municipal buildings and the Town Hall.
 The Germans carried out mass searches of Polish and Jewish homes, offices and organizations, as well as synagogues, which were desecrated and looted.
 Several hundred Poles were transported from the jail in Ciechanów and murdered in large massacres in the nearby village of Ościsłowo as part of Intelligenzaktion.
 Local disabled people were also murdered in Ościsłowo on February 20, 1940.
 Local teachers were arrested in October and November 1939, and deported to the Soldau concentration camp, where they were murdered in December 1939, and some were also murdered in the Mauthausen concentration camp.

 Poles were also subjected to expulsions.
 Around 600 people were expelled in December 1939, further expulsions were carried out in subsequent years.
-In Ciechanów, the Germans also organized a transit camp for Poles deported for forced labor to the areas of Klaipeda, Tilsit (Sovetsk) and Königsberg (Kaliningrad), and a forced labor "education" camp.
+In Ciechanów, the Germans also organized a transit camp for Poles deported for forced labor to the areas of Klaipėda, Tilsit (Sovetsk) and Königsberg (Kaliningrad), and a forced labor "education" camp.

 Before World War II, Ciechanów was home to a large Jewish community of 1,800, but during the Nazi German occupation, in November 1942, the majority of the Jewish community were transported to the Red Forest (Czerwony Bór) northeast of town and murdered in a mass shooting.
 During the war many Polish Jews and resistance fighters were executed by the Germans in the castle.

-On January 17, 1945, Ciechanów was captured from Nazi Germany by the Red Army, and was restored to Poland after the war.
+On January 17, 1945, Ciechanów was liberated by the Red Army, and was restored to Poland after the war.